Jaipur prodigy selected for national award under outstanding creative child category

 Wheelchair-bound 17-year-old Hridayeshwar Singh Bhati, a child prodigy from Jaipur who has a fatal disease, has been selected for a national award under the outstanding creative child category by the government.
 Having seven inventions to his name including three patents, Bhati is suffering from duchenne muscular dystrophy and has won several accolades for his extra-ordinary talent.

-Hridayeshwar Singh Bhati has been selected for the National Award for Empowerment of Person with Disabilities, 2019 under the category- Outstanding Creative Child (Male)-2019, a letter from the Union Ministry of Social Justice and Empowerment said.
-The award will be presented at a function in Delhi on December 3, according, it said.
+Hridayeshwar Singh Bhati has been selected for National Award for Empowerment of Person with Disabilities, 2019 under the category- Outstanding Creative Child (Male)-2019, a letter from the Union ministry of Social Justice and Empowerment said.
+The award will be presented at a function in Delhi on December 2, according, it said.

-"Though he is wheelchair-bound and is suffering from a fatal disease, despite that he took the country to the top in the field of chess variants inventions," Sarowar Singh Bhati, his father, told PTI.
-"He first invented six-player circular chess at the age of nine years in 2013 and became the youngest patent holder of the country and the youngest differently-abled patent holder of the world," he added.
+"Though he is wheel chair bound and is suffering from a fatal disease, despite that he took the country to the top in field of chess variants inventions," Sarowar Singh Bhati, his father, told PTI.
+"He first invented six-player circular chess at the age of nine years in 2013 and became the youngest patent holder of the country and the youngest differently abled patent holder of the world," he added.

-Bhati was also awarded by SBI and other organizations and he delivers inspirational speeches at various functions, he added.
+Bhati was also awarded by SBI and other organisations and he delivers inspirational speeches at various functions, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)